cloudops/co-website/content/english/blog/to-russia-with-love-deploying-kubernetes-in-foreign-locations/index.md

 title: "To Russia with Love: Deploying Kubernetes in Foreign Locations"
 lastmod: "2019-03-20"
 author: "CloudOps"
+description: Deploying Kubernetes in foreign locations can involve migrating workloads into hybrid-cloud architectures modernized with containers.
 resources:
 - name: "thumbnail"
   src: "Russia.png"